Celebrating 100 Years 1918-2018

 March 25 – Palm Sunday Services at 8:00 & 10:30 am

 March 29 – Maundy Thursday Service at 7:30 pm

 March 30 – Good Friday Service at 7:00 pm

 April 1– Easter Services at 7:00 & 10:30 am

 Parish Planning Council (PPC) Meeting

 Opening: Devotion by Pastor.
-Theme for today: God Bless You - Blessed are the Merciful.
+Theme for today: God’s Family Commits - Commitment, Concerns and God’s Assurances.

 Respectfully submitted by,